sapegin/washingcode-book/manuscript/book.md

 In UI programming, or _especially_ in UI programming we often use boolean flags to represent the current state of the UI or its parts: is data loading? is submit button disabled? has action failed?

 Often we end up with multiple booleans: one for each condition.
-Consider this typical network loading handling in a React component:
+Consider this typical data fetching handling in a React component:

 ```jsx
 function Tweets() {